-No animals are allowed by students or staff in Kahukura.
-If a service dog is needed prior approval from the Portfolio Manager is required.
+No animals are allowed by learners or staff in Kahukura.
+If a service dog is needed, prior approval will be required from the Faculty Operations Manager.
 This always applies - day, evening, weekends during term time and holiday breaks.

 Children in Kahukura